Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Inference/samples/Sample8_ChatCompletionsWithTelemetry.md

 using OpenTelemetry.Metrics;
 ```

-In this exmple, we will log metrics and events to console, to Azure Monitor using Application Insights and will use the Open Telemetry protocal to log data into Aspire Dashboard see the [installation instructions](https://learn.microsoft.com/dotnet/aspire/fundamentals/dashboard/standalone?tabs=bash).
-Data ingestion into Aspire Dashboard does not require Azue account.
+In this example, we will log metrics and events to console, to Azure Monitor using Application Insights and will use the Open Telemetry protocol to log data into Aspire Dashboard see the [installation instructions](https://learn.microsoft.com/dotnet/aspire/fundamentals/dashboard/standalone?tabs=bash).
+Data ingestion into Aspire Dashboard does not require Azure account.
 Now we will define the `endpoint`, `credential` and `model`.
 To log metrics and events to [Application Insights](https://learn.microsoft.com/azure/azure-monitor/app/app-insights-overview) we will need to get the connection string.
 Please open the Azure portal, create the Application Insights resource you wish to use for storing the telemetry.
 After that open the main page and find the "Connection String".
 It generally will have the format similar to "InstrumentationKey=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx;IngestionEndpoint=https://region-x.in.applicationinsights.azure.com/;LiveEndpoint=https://eastus.livediagnostics.monitor.azure.com/;ApplicationId=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx".
 In our code we will use the connection string from environment variable.
 ```C# Snippet:Azure_AI_Inference_TelemetrySyncScenario_variables
 var endpoint = new Uri(System.Environment.GetEnvironmentVariable("MODEL_ENDPOINT"));